Osweiler returns to lead Texans over Oakland 27-14

+HOUSTON (AP) -- Brock Osweiler redeemed himself after last month's benching.
+Jadeveon Clowney established himself as a postseason force.

+And the Houston Texans got their first playoff victory since the 2012 season Saturday against the Oakland Raiders.

-HOUSTON (AP) -- Brock Osweiler finally looked like the player Houston spent $72 million on, throwing for a touchdown and running for another to lead the Texans to a 27-14 wild-card playoff win over the Oakland Raiders on Saturday.
+Osweiler threw for a touchdown and ran for another to lead the Texans to a 27-14 wild-card playoff win over Oakland.
+Clowney, erasing any doubts he deserved to be the top pick in the 2014 draft, got his first career interception.

 Osweiler, benched on Dec.
-18, got his job back this week with Tom Savage out with a concussion, and played his best game of the season to give the Texans their first playoff victory since the 2012 season.
+18, got his job back this week with Tom Savage out with a concussion, played his best game of the season.
+It was the first career playoff game for Osweiler, who was benched for Peyton Manning before the postseason last season with Denver, and coach Bill O'Brien said he'll start again next week.
+Osweiler finished with 168 yards passing.

+''It just goes back to having confidence in my teammates,'' Osweiler said. ''Believing in what you see and just rip it.
+Cut it loose and don't have any hesitation.
+I trust that my teammates, the skill guys, they're going to be where they're supposed to be . and they're going to make me look good in the end.''

-Houston and its top-ranked defense, led by Jadeveon Clowney and Whitney Mercilus, bounced back after an embarrassing 30-0 wild-card loss to Kansas City last season to advance to face either the Chiefs or New England in the divisional round next weekend.
+Houston (10-7) and its top-ranked defense, led by Clowney and Whitney Mercilus, bounced back after an embarrassing 30-0 wild-card loss to Kansas City last season to advance to face either the Chiefs or New England in the divisional round next weekend.
+Clowney was roundly criticized in his first two injury-plagued seasons before starring this year to help make up for the loss of J.J.
+Watt.

-''We've been doing it all season as a defense,'' Clowney said. ''We'll just continue to play as a unit.''
+''Those guys picked me No. 1; they (saw) something in me,'' Clowney said. ''Things didn't go well earlier in my career, but I'm on the right track now.
+Things are coming together, I'm healthier.
+I'm playing good ball and we're all coming together and playing good defense.''

 The Raiders' first trip to the playoffs since the 2002 season, when they went to the Super Bowl, ended with a thud behind the struggles of third-string rookie Connor Cook.
 He threw for 161 yards with one touchdown and three interceptions.